Press release – July 2020 – download PRESS RELEASE

 - Continuity of active building frontages on principle routes from the town centre, with taller ground storeys, designed for adaptation to a variety of uses, safeguarding future trends in demand for residential, retail and commerce as the town grows.

-The current consultation can be found on the website.
+The first consultation can be found on the website.

 Exhibition downloads & feedback